AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 implemented portably using :cpp:`Gpu::thrust_copy`.

 :cpp:`Gpu::DeviceVector` and :cpp:`Gpu::ManagedDeviceVector` are configured to
-use the memory Arenas provided by AMReX (see :ref:`sec:gpu:memory:`).
+use the memory Arenas provided by AMReX (see :ref:`sec:gpu:memory`).
 This means that you can create temporary versions of these containers on-the-fly without needing to performance expensive device memory allocate and free operations.